-Coach Todd Bowles says Thursday that Adams, the team's first-round draft pick out of LSU, was hurt during 7-on-7 drills and held out for the remainder of practice.
-Adams remained on the field for the rest of the session and Bowles does not think the safety will need to have an MRI exam on the ankle.
+Bowles said that Adams, the team's first-round draft pick out of LSU, was hurt during 7-on-7 drills and sat out for the remainder of practice.
+Adams remained on the field for the rest of the session and Bowles didn't think the safety would need an MRI exam on the ankle.

-Adams is expected to start at safety along with second-rounder Marcus Maye, giving the Jets two rookie starters in the secondary.
+Adams is expected to start at safety along with second-rounder Marcus Maye, giving the Jets two rookie starters in their revamped secondary.

 For more NFL coverage: http://www.pro32.ap.org and https://www.twitter.com/AP-NFL